Traditional Irish Christmas Cake

 Christmas cake keeps for ages, certainly months, if wrapped and stored properly.

 Wrap the cake completely and fairly tightly with silicone or greaseproof paper held in place with string or an elastic band.
-Then wrap this in tinfoil or put into an air tight tin, a biscuit tin or similar.
+Then wrap this in tinfoil or put into an air tight tin.

-You will have to unwrap and then re-wrap each time you feed the cake, it’s a bit laborious, but worth the effort.
+You will have to unwrap and then re-wrap each time you feed the cake which is a bit laborious but worth the effort.

 Icing the Cake